 What rewards does PrizeRebel offer?

 Currently, PrizeRebel offers a wide selection of electronic and physical gift cards from Amazon.com, eBay, Target, Starbucks, and many more brands.
-You can also grab your favorite game codes for League of Legends and World of Warcraft or gift codes for XBOX Live and Playstation Network.
+You can also grab your favorite promo codes or game codes for League of Legends and World of Warcraft or gift codes for XBOX Live and Playstation Network.

 You can also check out PrizeRebel’s YouTube videos here for more info on offers and rewards.